JiriSlof/KnowledgeBase/MS SQL Server.md

 - License all the physical cores with Enterprise Edition Core licenses with Software Assurance gives rights to run **unlimited number** of SQL Server on virtual machines.
 - Applicable for SQL Server Enterprise with SA only.

-> [!CAUTION]
-> *Be aware that Core-based license for virtual OSE becomes benefit of Software Assurence since SQL Server Version SQL Server 2022 released Nov 16, 2022.
-Server Licenses (per core) – Licensing by Individual Virtual OSE are available for subscription licenses or licenses with active Software Assurance only for SQL Server 2022 and higher.*
->
 ![obrazek](https://github.com/JiriSlof/KnowledgeBase/assets/168433423/eba0cc75-2b93-4907-a1e7-e5b0c9131727)

 ## Failover Scenarios